 PPO network discounts were also calculated for general dentists only and for specialists only.
-These discounts use the same average charges because average charges by provider type are not available.
+These discounts use the same average charges since average charges by provider type are not available.

-- Non-PPO network discounts represent the discount, or reduction in price, off of average charges on procedures from non-PPO network dentists.
+- Non-PPO network discounts represent the discount, or reduction in price, off average charges on procedures from non-PPO network dentists.
 Non-PPO network discounts represent savings from providers not in the PPO network.
-This includes dentists from second network tiers in a tiered network model as well as non-contracted dentists.
+This includes dentists from second network tiers in a tiered network model and non-contracted dentists.
 This calculation does not account for the proportion of claims outside the PPO network, only the price reduction achieved from non-PPO providers. - Effective discounts represent total savings achieved by the network.
-Effective discounts are the discounts off of average charges on procedures from all dentists.
+Effective discounts are the discounts off average charges on procedures from all dentists.
 This calculation considers the entire claims base, including innetwork contracted rates, savings from UCR or MAC schedules, and the proportion of claims at contracted providers and non-contracted providers the network has.

-Effective discounts are developed based on all data for each network, and are also based on only data for customers with a passive plan design to minimize the impact of network steerage and make information across companies more comparable.
+Effective discounts are both developed based on data for all groups for each network and separately based on data from groups with passive plan designs (defined below) for each network.
+Summarizing only groups with passive plan designs minimizes the impact of network steerage from plan design features and makes information across companies more comparable.